Showing posts with label Arts and Cultural Heritage. Show all posts

 White Rock Gallery: Beyond the Frame

-To appreciate art is about understanding the most profound emotion, its meaningful realization, and validation of purpose and intention.
+To appreciate art, one must understand the most profound emotion, its meaningful realization, and the validation of purpose and intention.

 That's the uplifting lesson I learned from a visit to an art gallery in White Rock, British Columbia.
-It's a city by the sea where arts, history, and culture thrive amidst the test of time.
+It's a city by the sea where arts, history, and culture thrive amidst the test of time and where I discovered the joy of art appreciation.

-An art gallery may be different from the usual place to visit in the present times.
-It may not be welcoming but intimidating to others interested in or appreciate fine arts.
+An art gallery may be different from the usual place to visit today.
+It may not be welcoming but intimidating to others interested in or appreciating fine arts.

-Back in my home country, the Philippines, I've learned to admire and appreciate works of art and masterpieces in the Cultural Center since 2012.
-Since then, I've carried the same passion and admiration whenever I visit another country or place with high regard for culture and the arts.
+Since 2012, I've learned to admire and appreciate works of art and masterpieces in the Cultural Center in my home country, the Philippines.
+I've carried the same passion and admiration whenever I visit another country or place with a high regard for culture and the arts.

-In Metro Vancouver, British Columbia, every city has a public art gallery open to everyone, and White Rock Gallery is one of the most beautiful places to be.
-It was my first ever Art Gallery experience in Canada and a meaningful experience.
+In Metro Vancouver, British Columbia, every city has a public art gallery open to everyone, and the White Rock Gallery is one of the most beautiful places to be.
+It was my first Art Gallery experience in Canada and was a profound realization of the value of art galleries.

 Nowadays, people choose modern forms of entertainment and have yet to discover and learn about the joys of visiting an art gallery or exhibit.
 However, fine artists and art enthusiasts have devoted their time, resources, and money to making art more relevant in today's generation.